agoncal/agoncal-training-javaee6-advanced/01-Forge/INSTALL.md

-# Java EE 6 Advanced Training - Installation guide
+# Java EE 6 Advanced Training - Forge

 ## Generating the project with JBoss Forge

-Execute the `02-Forge/generate.fsh` script.
+Execute the `generate.fsh` script.

 ## Adding data to the database

-Copy the `import.sql` file to `src/main/resources`
+Copy the `import.sql` file to `cdbookstore/src/main/resources`

 ## Deploy the application on JBoss application server